 When I was gathering various tubs and containers to use in my aquarium maintenance, I wondered what plastic containers would be suitable and safe to use.
 I didn’t want a plastic container that would leach harmful chemicals into the water I was transferring.

-The answer turned out to be simple, and relates to those little recycle symbols that are on the bottom of plastic containers.
+The answer is simple and relates to those little recycle symbols on the bottom of plastic containers.

 Decoding the Recycle Symbol for Aquarium Safe Plastics:

-A plastic that is aquarium safe will also be food safe.
-Which is to say, the best containers to safely store foods are the best to use for your aquarium maintenance needs.
+A plastic that is aquarium-safe will also be food-safe.
+This is to say, the best containers to safely store foods are the best to use for your aquarium maintenance needs.

-The only food grade plastic that I would avoid for aquarium use are #1 plastics.
-These are PETE or PET plastics, and are often used for one time usage items like plastic water bottles.
-These plastics are a little more unstable and can leach chemicals more readily if used over time.
+The only food-grade plastic I would avoid for aquarium use are #1 plastics.
+These are PETE or PET plastics, often used for one-time items like plastic water bottles.
+These plastics are slightly more unstable and can readily leach chemicals if used over time.

-I’d have a preference for seeing the #2 or #5 symbols for items that I was using for an aquarium.
+I’d prefer seeing the #2 or #5 symbols for items I was using for an aquarium.
 My large Home Depot bucket is a #2 plastic.
-The remainder of my small rubbermaid or tupperware containers that I use with the aquarium are #5 Polypropylene.
+The remainder of the small Rubbermaid or Tupperware containers that I use with the aquarium are #5 Polypropylene.

 Best Practices for Cleaning Aquarium Plastics:

-I’d like to mention that beyond the type of plastic you use for aquarium maintenance, it’s important to not contaminate aquarium containers with soap.
+I want to mention that beyond the type of plastic you use for aquarium maintenance, it’s important not to contaminate aquarium containers with soap.

-Even the best, aquarium safe plastics, can be ruined if you wash with soaps so avoid that temptation – only rinse with water.
+Even the best aquarium-safe plastics can be ruined if you wash them with soaps, so avoid that temptation – only rinse with water.

 Hi, can I use plastic ornaments from the dollar store to decorate my aquarium?